 Education and training

-To become an air force general entrant within the Australian Defence Force (ADF) you must pass the recruitment process and complete Basic Training at the Recruit Training Unit.
+To become an Air Force general entrant within the Australian Defence Force (ADF) you must pass the recruitment process and complete recruit training at the Recruit Training Unit.

-You will undergo a series of written, physical, psychological and medical checks and interviews.
-You will also need to provide a National Police History Check.
+You must be an Australian citizen (although permanent residents may be considered under certain circumstances), have passed Year 10 English and Mathematics and be at least 16 years and six months old to apply.
+You will undergo a series of written, aptitude, physical, psychological and medical checks and interviews.
+You will also need to undergo a National Police Check.

-Successful applicants are required to complete just over 10 weeks of Basic Training at the No 1 Recruit Training Unit (1RTU) at the RAAF Base in Wagga Wagga, New South Wales.
+Successful applicants are required to complete 11 weeks of recruit training at the No 1 Recruit Training Unit (1RTU) at the Royal Australian Air Force (RAAF) Base in Wagga Wagga, New South Wales.

-Once you have completed Basic Training you undertake Initial Employment Training where you'll learn about your specific role.
+Once you have completed recruit training you undertake Initial Employment Training where you'll receive training in your specific role.
 The length, location and related qualifications of this training depend on the role you will be moving into.

-You can also join the Australian Defence Force on a part time basis within the Air Force Reserves.
+You can also join the ADF on a part time basis within the Air Force Reserves.